-- The principles of the school policy - Legal responsibilities - Action defined to resolve and prevent problems - What sources of support are available - Educational elements for PSCHE lessons to discuss differences between people and the importance of avoiding prejudice. - School disciplinary sanctions, which reflect the seriousness of the incident and convey a deterrent effect. - The risks of cyber-bullying and the manner in which this can manifest itself through mobile phones and social media.
+- The principles of the school policy. - Legal responsibilities. - Action defined to resolve and prevent problems. - What sources of support are available. - Educational elements for PSHE lessons to discuss differences between people and the importance of avoiding prejudice. - School disciplinary sanctions, which reflect the seriousness of the incident and convey a deterrent effect. - The risks of cyber-bullying and the manner in which this can manifest itself through mobile phones and social media.

-Safeguarding issues can manifest themselves via peer on peer abuse.
-This is most likely to include, but not limited to: bullying (including cyber bullying), physical abuse, sexual violence, sexual harassment, causing someone to engage in sexual activity without consent, consensual and non-consensual sharing of nude and semi-nude images and/or videos, initiation/hazing type violence and rituals and upskirting (KCSIE 2021).
+In line with KCSIE 2024 - Safeguarding issues can manifest themselves via child on child abuse.
+This is most likely to include, but not limited to: bullying (including cyber bullying), physical abuse, sexual violence, sexual harassment, causing someone to engage in sexual activity without consent, consensual and non-consensual sharing of nude and semi-nude images and/or videos, initiation/hazing type violence and rituals and up-skirting.